Hantang-Li/pokemonslash/README.md

-# High_school_project
+# Pokemonslash
-An over simplified RPG game engine build in grade 12, which looks like pokemon.
+An over simplified RPG game engine built by Java in grade 12, which looks like pokemon.
+The user is able to enter commands through the command interface to control the character that is displayed on Hashmap maps.